gregwiechec/bulk-edit-documentation/README.md

 ## Introduction

 Bulk Edit is a plugin that allows to make changes to more than one Content at the same time.
 This can save time by simultaneously updating multiple properties that share the same information.
+This can be useful when a new property has been added to a ContentType and a default value needs to be assigned, or for making periodic (e.g. monthly) updates to the property.

 ## Supported versions